aptos-labs/aptos-core/developer-docs-site/docs/sdks/unity-sdk.md

 The Aptos Unity SDK is a .NET implementation of the [Aptos SDK](./index.md), compatible with .NET Standard 2.0 and .NET 4.x for Unity.
 The goal of this SDK is to provide a set of tools for developers to build multi-platform applications (mobile, desktop, web, VR) using the Unity game engine and the Aptos blockchain infrastructure.

 ## Core features

-- HD Wallet Creation & Recovery
+- HD wallet creation and recovery
-- Account Management
+- Account management
-    - Account Recovery
+    - Account recovery
-    - Message Signing
+    - Message signing
-    - Message Verification
+    - Message verification
-    - Transaction Management
+    - Transaction management
     - Single / Multi-signer Authentication
-    - Authentication Key Rotation
+    - Authentication key rotation
-- Native BCS Support
+- Native Binary Canonical Serialization (BCS) support
-- Faucet Client for Devnet
+- Faucet client for devnet

 ## User flows